petaverse-cloud/pv-docs-site/docs/petority/devices/light-sound.md

     Tap **Device** > **Tag settings**
 4. Adjust Settings:

-    Based on your preferences and needs, enable/disable pet tag light and sound settings.
+    Based on your preferences and needs, enable/disable pet tag sound settings.

 ## Tips:
-+ Choose sound effects and light settings that match your pet's personality and habits.
++ Choose sound effects that match your pet's personality and habits.
 + Use sound effects appropriately to avoid unnecessary disturbances, considering the time and environment.
-+ When using the pet tag light in low-light conditions, ensure it doesn't hinder your pet's visibility or activities.
-+ By fine-tuning the light and sound settings of the Petority pet tag, you can provide enhanced safety and a personalized experience for your pet, making them more visible and manageable in various situations.
++ By fine-tuning the sound settings of the Petority pet tag, you can provide enhanced safety and a personalized experience for your pet, making them more visible and manageable in various situations.